epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 ## Importing Ajv from your code

-To import Ajv in typescript you can still use default import:
+To import Ajv in typescript you can still use default import, as before:

 ```typescript
 import Ajv from "ajv"